Independent Studies Programme

 The PEI positions itself as a pivot between museum and university, and rejects the traditional division of knowledge and the museum-based logic of the cultural industries, as well as the ecosystem targeted at the education of an ‘intellectual workforce’ in the neoliberal context.
 As such, the PEI challenges the idea that the accepted notions of ‘cultural management’ and its techniques are the only way of operating professionally in the artistic and cultural production system.
 Instead, it fills the need for a pedagogy based on subaltern forms of knowledge, with a special emphasis on critical theories, grammars of feminism and the languages and practices of decolonisation.
 The programme ultimately seeks to become inextricably linked to the critique knowledge production processes.

-The Independent Studies Programme is made up of a series of interconnected mobile work spaces that generate a range of different activities: seven core subjects (Critical Theories of Discourse, Strategies of Desire, The Economy of Culture, Gender Technologies, Political Imagination, Art and Visuality, and Right to the City) gradually interact with a programme of seminars and lectures scheduled throughout the course, as well as specific workshops on archival research, mapping, discursive or curatorial experimentation, and the production of cultural and social intervention strategies.
+The Independent Studies Programme is made up of a series of interconnected mobile work spaces that generate a range of different activities.
+It follows three main lines of research (Critical theories of discourse, Political imagination and Gender technologies) and six complementary subjects (Decolonial epistemologies, Art and visuality, Rights to the city, Methodologies for border action, Strategies of desire and The economy of culture).
+Several seminars and lectures are scheduled throughout the course, as well as a series of workshops on archive research, the making of cartographies, discursive or curatorial experimentation and the production of cultural and social intervention strategies) which gradually interact with a programme of seminars and lectures scheduled throughout the course, as well as specific workshops on archival research, mapping, discursive or curatorial experimentation, and the production of cultural and social intervention strategies.

 Duration: 15 months.

-Teaching hours: Monday to Friday, 5 to 9 pm*
+Teaching hours: Monday to Friday, between 4 and 9 pm*

 The academic calendar is divided into three academic terms and a term of presentation of end of course projects.
 Each term consists of:

-- Either two or three subjects, with classes held Monday to Friday, 5 to 9 pm.*
+- Three or four subjects each of three-hour duration.
+Monday to Friday, 4 to 9 pm.

 - Reading Workshops about the used bibliography.